gematik/techblog/_posts/2025-12-09-rmi-migration--preventing-legacy.markdown

 ![RMI Configuration in ZTDV](../assets/img/20251209-rmi-migration-preventing-legacy/ztdv-rmi-config.png)

-The current Spring release in "ZTDV" is 5.3.39.
-Update of Spring is approached.
+The current Spring release in project "ZTDV" is 5.3.39, with an update planned.

-But Spring Framework releases 6.x.x and later no longer support RMI.
+However, Spring Framework 6.x.x and later no longer support RMI.

-All RMI classes no longer exist in 6.x.x.
-This is shown in Figure by comparison of R5.3.39 and R6.2.6 of spring-context.
-As a result, the Spring Framework update in the "ZTDV" project is blocked.
+All RMI classes have been removed in 6.x.x, as demonstrated by comparing spring-context versions 5.3.39 and 6.2.6.
+Consequently, the Spring Framework upgrade in the "ZTDV" project is blocked.

 <img src="../assets/img/20251209-rmi-migration-preventing-legacy/spring-context-5.x.x-vs-6.x.x.png" width=450 height=400>